Infusing inclusive excellence throughout the WashU Medicine community

 The mission of the Office of Diversity, Equity and Inclusion is to:

-Provide leadership, expertise and advocacy on all diversity, equity and inclusion efforts within Washington University School of Medicine.
+Provide leadership, expertise and advocacy on all diversity, equity and inclusion efforts within WashU Medicine.

 Direct, lead and advance institutional efforts that create a welcoming, diverse and inclusive environment where everyone is valued and respected.

-Enhance and develop community partnerships designed to address health needs and promote health equity within the St. Louis community and beyond.
+Enhance and develop community partnerships designed to promote innovative research and health equity within the St. Louis community and beyond.

 Read our office’s full mission and vision »